 - Janai Nelson

-President Biden nominated civil rights attorney and voting rights expert Nancy Adubu to serve on the Court of Appeals for the Eleventh Circuit.
-LDF has strongly advocated for her confirmation.
+On May 19, 2023, Nancy Adubu was confirmed by the U.S. Senate to serve on the Court of Appeals for the Eleventh Circuit.
+LDF strongly advocated for her confirmation.
+She is the first Black woman to serve on the Eleventh Circuit.